Lgcsimoes/br_elections_2018/README.md

-# br_elections_2018
-EDA of Brazilian elections - Candidate expenditure analysis
+# Brazilian elections - Analysis of candidate expenditure

+## Prestação de contas 2018.ipynb

+This notebook is a preliminary analysis of all candidates from Brazilian national election from 2018.
+It tries to identify some relationships between candidate characteristics and their spending behaviour.